inveniosoftware/training/07-data-models-new-field/README.md

 +   owner = fields.Integer()
 ```

-## Create a new record including our new field
+## Step 5: Create a new record including our new field

 Now in order to **reflect our changes** in our system we will have to run the `/scripts/setup` script.
 With that we start fresh our DB and ES along with the updated information about schemas and mappings.